 Mission to Macapa, Brazil

-Program development in pediatric and adult cardiology and surgery
+Program development in pediatric cardiology and surgery

 Current Status of Cardiology and Cardiac Surgery